25 min read | 7419 words | 401 views | 0 comments

 While running an unpatched operating system is generally not recommended, it really can't be helped anymore.
 Windows 10 is such an impediment to the sensible computer user that any self-respecting PC user should seriously consider whether he ought to consider remaining behind.
 You, doubtless, disagree.
 In all your infinite wisdom, you think we should mindlessly keep buying your products without reassessing if they truly continue to meet our needs or not.
 But tell me, Microsoft — why should I upgrade my PC if it will lead to a downgrade in its usability?
 Why should I make myself suffer?
 Software is supposed to make my life easier, not harder, is it not?

-Having used Windows 10 now for a couple years, I've had the priviledge of experiencing living computer hell for an extended period of time.
+Having used Windows 10 now for a couple years, I've had the privilege of experiencing living computer hell for an extended period of time.
 There are numerous reasons why Windows 10 takes the cake for some of your worst negligence ever.
-Days where Windows 10 is not aggrivating and counterproductive are few and far between.
+Days where Windows 10 is not aggravating and counterproductive are few and far between.
 A laundry list of fatal problems with Windows 10 that is driving your traditional base of customers away is not hard to come up with.
 If you want to listen, Microsoft, and you want to continue to earn our business, as you have for the past two, three, or more decades, maybe you should reevaluate your current course of action and pursue one that would put your objectives more in line with ours.
 Don't forget: the customer is always right (you seem to have forgotten).
 You have reached a critical point in your company's history.
 You have forgotten about us, the "neglected majority" for too long now.
 Your support is teetering and waning daily.
 You can oblige us by fixing the fatal problems that plague the Windows 10 operating system, or you will soon become irrelevant and fade into oblivion.

 There are many things you would do well to fix in Windows 10 to appease your traditionalist base of users.
 Here are some of its most critical problems, in no particular order: